 This post is also available in: हिन्दी (Hindi)

-It generally reflects the underlying pathology with variety of disorders of lungs, pleura and systemic disorders being the cause.
+It generally reflects the underlying pathology with variety of disorders of lungs, pleura and systemic disorders being the causes of Pleural Effusion.

 The outer surface of the lung and the chest wall are lined by pleural.